 Sarah Bird is a Director of Wild Rumpus, a community interest company, which she co-founded 10 years ago.
 The organisation produces outdoor family arts festivals and cultural events throughout the UK as well as internationally in Brazil and New Zealand.
 Wild Rumpus is based at a woodland creation centre in Cheshire and focuses on the social, cultural and economic benefits of working in nature as well as shaping a cultural environment within which excellent outdoor work can thrive.

-Sade Brown is an award-winning social entrepreneur and the founder of Sour Lemons, which addresses the lack of diverse leadership within the creative, cultural and social sectors.
+Sade Banks is an award-winning social entrepreneur and the founder of Sour Lemons, which addresses the lack of diverse leadership within the creative, cultural and social sectors.
 She is a creative producer who specialises in nurturing diverse talent, partnership development and community engagement.
 Sade has been recognised by Natwest WISE100 as a ‘Leading Woman in Social Business’, a Diversity Trailblazer and in 2015, received an award from Prince William for ‘Turning Her Life Around’.